jrodewig/wanderahead.github.io/_posts/2025-04-08-7-unexpected-things-to-do-in-calhoun-ga.md

 By now you'll be hungry for dinner.
 Barbecue, burgers and baked beans are the order of the day at most Calhoun eateries.
-Be sure to stop by [Christian and Jake's Bistro](https://www.cjsbistro.com/) are a quality sandwich or [Thatcher's Barbeque and Grill](https://www.thatchersbbq.com/) for some pulled pork.
+Be sure to stop by [Christian and Jake's Bistro](https://www.cjsbistro.com/) for authentic chicken salad or [Thatcher's Barbeque and Grill](https://www.thatchersbbq.com/) for a pulled pork sandwich.
+You can't go wrong.

 To close out your evening, take in a show at the historic [GEM Theatre](https://calhoungemtheatre.org/) just up the street.
 Opened in 1927, the